et3rnity45/et3rnity45/README.md

 ### Hello World 👋
 I am a fullstack web developer from France.

-- 🔭 Working at Yakaygo on frontend and backend project using PHP/WordPress & PureJS
+- 🔭 Working at Atos France on frontend and backend project using Java/Spring, Angular & VueJS
-- 🌱 Learning NodeJS, React, React Native, Typescript, GraphQL, Docker at Wild Code School

 ## Contact Me